mebiruk/BookStore-.net/README.md

-# BookStore-.net
-.net mvc bookstore using microsoft sql server
+# BookStore in asp.net using mvc and microsoft sql server